HisyamFirdaus03/Crops-Montoring-System-Syampu/README.md

 The Crops Monitoring System is a web-based application with an ESP8266 integration for real-time monitoring of environmental conditions (temperature, soil moisture, humidity, light intensity, and CO2 levels) to support agricultural crop management.
 The system includes a PHP backend (Slim framework), a Vue.js frontend, a MySQL database, and an ESP8266 module for sensor data collection.
 It features user authentication, real-time sensor data display, alerts for critical conditions (e.g., temperature > 30°C), and actuator command logging.

-**Note**: The project directory is named `Crops-Montoring-System-Syampu` due to a typo ("Montoring").
+**Note**: The project directory is named `Crops-Montoring-System` due to a typo ("Montoring").
 You can optionally rename it to `Crops-Monitoring-System-Syampu` for clarity.

 ## Features
 - User authentication (login/register) with JWT-based security.